cvmfs/doc-cvmfs/docs/cpt-details.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Below is an example of a typical manifest file.
 Each line starts with a
-capital letter specifying the meta data field, followed by the actual
+capital letter specifying the meta data field, followed by the actual data
-data string.
-The list of meta information is ended by a separator line
+string.
+The list of meta information is ended by a separator line (``--``)
-(``--``) followed by signature information further described in
+followed by signature information further described :ref:`here
-Section [sct:cvmfspublished:signature].
+<sct_cvmfspublished_signature>`.

 ::